kyessenov/semeru/README.md

 3. Various caches are built from MySQL canonical traces in `var` directory under the repository root.
 These caches are created on-demand.
 Please provide sufficient storage for the pre-processing output.

 _Note_:
-A base set of traces used by the test cases and experiments can be downloaded from [a backup of MySQL data directory](http://groups.csail.mit.edu/cap/semeru/semeru-dataset.tar.gz).
+A base set of traces used by the test cases and experiments can be downloaded from [a backup of MySQL data directory (27GB)](http://groups.csail.mit.edu/cap/semeru/semeru-dataset.tar.gz).
 Use the data dump as the data directory in MySQL, and give the tool some time (~ several hours) to recreate the caches.

 ## Trace collection and ingestion